How to Move Out

 - Make sure all your personal items have been removed from the room.
 This includes clothes hangers, tacks, wall hangings, etc. Check every drawer a second time before you leave.
 Many people forget a whole drawer of items!
 You most likely will not be able to get these items back as they will be removed promptly by facilities staff.
 Additionally, your account will be billed accordingly.

 - Make sure all trash and recycling is taken out to dumpsters.
-If you cannot find a dumpster, ask your RA, area coordinator, or HOO staff.
+If you cannot find a dumpster, ask your RA/CF, area coordinator/resident director, or HOO staff.

 Do not leave your keys in any location other than the HOO, including in your room, with a resident advisor, or other student.
 You are solely responsible for ensuring your keys are returned to the HOO.